 Helps To Detangle Hair

 Shampoo alone can leave the hair feeling rough and tangled.
-Using an oil or conditioner allows the hair stands to slip past each other, resulting in fewer knots and tangles when brushing.
+Using an oil or tangle-friendly conditioner allows the hair strands to slip past each other, resulting in fewer knots and tangles when brushing.

 Reduces Split ends and Frizzy Curls